TheDaniel3131/test_some_ips/README.md

 test.bat
 ```

-Or just specifying the file path where your file is at:
+Or just specifying the file path where your file is at with test.bat for example:
 ```cmd
 cd C:\Example\test.bat
 ```